bevyengine/rfcs/rfcs/49-animation-primitives.md

  4. **Authoring**: this is how we create the animation assets used by the engine.

 This RFC primarily aims to resolve only problems within the domains of storage and sampling.
+The following will only be touched upon briefly:

+ - Composition will only be touched briefly upon for the purposes of animated type selection.
+ - Application is only touched upon in relation to how to select which property is to be animated by which asset, as well as sampled value post-processing.
-Composition will only be touched briefly upon for the purposes of animated type selection.
-Application can be distinctly decoupled from these earlier two stages, treating the sampled values as a black box output, and authoring can be built separately upon the primitives provided by this RFC and thus are explicit non-goals here.
+   The rest can be distinctly decoupled from these earlier two stages, treating the sampled values as a black box output.

+Authoring can be built separately upon the primitives provided by this RFC and thus are explicit non-goals here.

 ## User-facing explanation